 “I have a question for you, but your oracle wasn’t willing to ask it,” replied Alcides.
 “So, I decided I’d ask you myself.”

 “This is no way to treat an oracle or a god!” shouted Apollo.
 “You have been shown much divine favor in your young life, but there are limits.”
-Then Apollo tried to take the tripod away from Alcides — but the youth refused, grasping it all the tighter.
-The people of Delphi gathered in shock before the temple to watch the slightly ludicrous spectacle of these two imposing figures straining on either side of the tripod, cursing one another all the while.
+Then Apollo tried to take the stone away from Alcides — but the youth refused, grasping it all the tighter.
+The people of Delphi gathered in shock before the temple to watch the slightly ludicrous spectacle of these two imposing figures straining on either side of the stone, cursing one another all the while.
 The most bizarre thing of all was that the mortal’s strength seemed to be equal to the god’s.
-Pull though he might, Apollo couldn’t seem to wrest the tripod from Alcides’s grasp.
+Pull though he might, Apollo couldn’t seem to wrest the stone from Alcides’s grasp.

 The answer unspooled itself as a tangle of accusations and recriminations.
 At last, though, Zeus came to believe that he had separated truth from invective and grasped the real situation.
 “It would be best if you left us now,” he said to Apollo, whereupon the god obediently winked out of existence.
-Then, turning to Alcides: “I myself shall answer the question you came here to ask — provided you first return the tripod to its proper location, apologize to Apollo’s oracle for your behavior, and agree to sacrifice to the gods every evening for the next week for your impiety.”
-When Alcides had done the first two of these things with the shamed demeanor of a recently scolded adolescent, the god who was his father gathered himself to speak.
+Then, turning to Alcides: “I myself shall answer the question you came here to ask — provided you first return the omphalos stone to its proper location, apologize to Apollo’s oracle for your behavior, and agree to sacrifice to the gods every evening for the next week for your impiety.”
+When Alcides had done the first two of these things with the shamed demeanor of a scolded adolescent, the god who was his father gathered himself to speak.

 “Know this, first of all,” he said.
 “I have spared you from the consequences of your actions today because you, more so than any of my other mortal children, are prodigious — prodigious in every sense of the word.
 You contain within you all of the many facets of mortal man.
 You are kind and cruel, capable and incompetent, moral and immoral, wise and foolish, heroic and cowardly, selfless and selfish, loyal and disloyal, constant and mercurial.
 You are all of these things, and so many more, in greater measure than any other mortal who has ever lived.
 Because your prodigiousness comes complete with physical strength all but equal to that of a god — as you have just proved! — you have it in you to become the greatest hero Greece has ever known or will ever know.
 But your life will not be an easy one.
 It will be marked by as much tragedy as triumph.